 - Details of your visits to our site and the resources you use

 Under GDPR we will ensure that your personal data is processed lawfully, fairly, and transparently, without adversely affecting your rights.
 We will only process your personal data if at least one of the following basis applies:

 - you have given consent to the processing of your personal data for one or more specific purposes;

 - processing is necessary for the performance of a contract to which you are a party or in order to take steps at the request of you prior to entering into a contract;

 - processing is necessary for compliance with a legal obligation to which we are subject;

 - processing is necessary to protect the vital interests of you or of another natural person; and/or,

 - processing is necessary for the purposes of the legitimate interests pursued by us or by a third party such as credit card payment processing, except where such interests are overridden by the fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

-In your user account we hold your name and your email address
+In your user account we hold your name, your postal address, and your email address

 For auditing purposes activity on the site is logged against the IP Address of the browser, the Country of origin, and User ID.
 This data is held for a maximum of 90 days.